esciencecenter-digital-skills/python-intermediate-development-gitlab/_episodes/33-code-decoupling-abstractions.md

 >>         data = map(models.load_csv, data_file_paths)
 >>         return list(data)
 >> ```
->> In the controller, we create an instance of CSVDataSource and pass it
+>> In the controller (in `inflammation-analysis.py`) , we create an instance of CSVDataSource and pass it
 >> into the the statistical analysis function.
 >>
 >> ```python